5 woodland campsites in the UK

 It’s time to wave goodbye to the changeable summer weather and seek out shelter in the trees.
 James Warner Smith from coolcamping.com chooses his top five woodland campsites for getting back to nature.

-Sun, rain, cloud, thunder-storms… so far this summer we’ve had it all and, when it comes to going camping, it’s always wise to read the weather forecast to make sure you’re prepared for what’s in store.
+Sun, rain, cloud, even snow… so far this spring we’ve had it all and, when it comes to going camping, it’s always wise to read the weather forecast to make sure you’re prepared for what’s in store.
 As well as gathering all the right camping equipment from your local Go Outdoors retailer, one guaranteed way to make the most of changeable weather is to find a sheltered campsite among the trees.
 Whether it’s the sound of the dawn chorus, the smell of campfire smoke or the sight of dappled sunlight as it dances through the leaves, it’s tough to beat sheltering away at a forest site.
 To help you find the best woodland spots, we’ve asked the experts from coolcamping.com to pick five incredible UK campsites where you can pitch your tent in the trees…

 Tucked inland, six miles from the North Norfolk coast, Dreamy Hollow Campsite is set in the three-and-a-half-acre woods of a former First World War training area.
 Lost amid the weaving pathways and delightful dells of the woodland, a series of old trenches can still be seen, now worn away and much reclaimed by nature, while rope swings occupy children and campfires keep evenings warm.
 Camping pitches are comprised of clearings within the trees, some large, some small and one accessible to campervans, while facilities – ‘jungle showers’ and toilets – are a back-to-basics affair.